iottly/iottly.github.io/saet_tutorial.md

 4. in the _Device Configuration_ tab click on _Add Device_
 5. follow the instructions showed there
 6. ...
-7. after a bit of time you should see the green ligth on the board under _Device Configuration_
+7. after a bit of time you should see the green light on the board under _Device Configuration_
 ### Install with GPRS

 **Before installing:**